SAE J1455 Testing Considerations

 SAE J1455 should be regarded as a design guideline

-The specification is based upon test results from major North American truck manufacturers and component suppliers.
+The specification is based on test results from major North American truck manufacturers and component suppliers.
 The tests called out in SAE J1455 should not replace actual operating specifications.

 SAE J1455 considerations